Driving Tests for Teens

 Safety

-Learning How to Drive the Safe Way
+Learning the Safe Way

 Once a teen driver gets a learner's permit, it's finally time to get behind the wheel.
 This can be exciting or scary, but either way, new drivers will need to ease into it.
 Over time, driving can become second nature, but for teens who are unfamiliar with the sensitivity of a gas pedal, the time it takes to stop, or how to use a mirror when merging, driving is anything but easy.
 The following are some tips for staying safe while learning to drive.

-Learn Basic Driving Skills in a Parking Lot
+Learn Basic Skills in a Parking Lot

 A parking lot won't prepare a young driver for the road, but it's a great place for teens to familiarize themselves with the car's controls and how it feels to drive.
 New drivers can get a feel for the car in an empty parking lot by driving straight, reversing, turning and learning the important controls like blinkers, windshield wipers, and headlights.
 A parking lot is also a great place to learn how to use your mirrors and backup camera.